Samuel-Adeola/GRC-Identity_Access_Management_Project/README.md

 •	Improved user satisfaction.
 •	Increased effectiveness of key business initiatives

-For companies like SidodatTech, an IAM system that not only manages users and their permissions but also audits activities and ensures compliance with regulatory standards is crucial.
-SidodatTech, a mid-sized financial services company, experienced a significant setback when they failed a compliance audit due to weak access control mechanisms and insufficient monitoring in their Active Directory (AD) environment.
+For companies like SidodatTech, an IAM system that manages users and their permissions, audits activities, and ensures compliance with regulatory standards is crucial.
+The mid-sized financial services company experienced a significant setback when it failed a compliance audit due to weak access control mechanisms and insufficient monitoring in its Active Directory (AD) environment.

 https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations